 State/local regulations may require monitoring of patient skin doses from long fluoroscopic procedures, typically those in which skin doses might exceed 2-6 gray (Gy).
 This may require notifying the patient and/or the state or local radiation safety control agency.
-Additionally, The Joint Commission (TJC) requires analysis of cumulative patient doses for patients who may have received cumulative skin doses in excess of 15 Gy.
-The RSO should develop a process and policy to comply with these requirements.
-For more information on TJC's guidance on radiation overdose as a reviewable sentinel event, see "Radiation Overdose as a Reviewable Sentinel Event."
+Additionally, The Joint Commission (TJC) formerly required analysis of cumulative patient doses for patients who may have received cumulative skin doses in excess of 15 Gy.
+The RSO should develop a process and policy to comply with current requirements and adhere to achievable practice guidance for minimizing risk of high patient skin doses.